cacheflow/alexandria/README.md

 summarizeAndRead(url, optional boolean)
 ```

-summarizeAndRead only requires a url.
+only requires a url.
 You can pass an optional boolean of true
-to it as a second parameter to have it print your summary to the console while it's
-being read.
-The boolean is primarily used internally for the CLI mode, so summaries
+to it as a second parameter to have it print your summary to the console while it's being read.
+When using alexandria from the command line the boolean is passed internally to allow printing to the console.
-can be shown while being read.

 # Example